Animadversio/Animadversio.github.io/_academic_notes/Note-on-Diffusion-Generative-Model.md

 ## DDPM formulation

+DDPM formulate the model in a Bayesion, graphic model style, with some variational trick.

 In this formulation, we deal with the aforementioned markov chain $x_0\to x_1\to... x_T$ .
 Then all $x_{1:T}$ become latent variables.
 Consider the joint probability, which could be decomposed in forward or reverse direction.

 $$